bekk/bekk-christmas/post/elm/elm-doc-preview.md

 ## Lastly...

 Lastly I want to thank everyone who contributed to this years elm.christmas.
 10 authors wrote 24 articles in total, in addition to reading and giving feedback to articles written by others.
-Thank you all for taking the time in a hectic holiday season to give a little back to the Elm community. ❤️
+Thank you all for taking the time in a busy holiday season to give a little back to the Elm community. ❤️